foxriver76/ioBroker.denon/README.md

     |:---:|:---:|
     |string|R|

-    *Incoming data, which matches the Regex of `settings.expertReadingPattern` will be set to this state.*
+    *Incoming data, which matches the RegEx of `settings.expertReadingPattern` will be set to this state.*

 * settings.outputMonitor